mfornace/nupack-docs-dev/sources/design.md

-For experienced Python users, a `Weights` object contains a `pandas.DataFrame` as a single member `.frame`.
+For experienced Python users, a `Weights` object contains a `pandas.DataFrame` as a single member `.table`.

 <!--
 !!!example